d3cline/aye-aye-foundation/readme.md

    - Smart contract-based fund management.
    - Web2 dispute resolution with on-chain transparency.
    - Privacy-preserving payment options like Monero.
+   - Interfaces with web2 APIs and traditional LLC legal frameworks

 ### **3. Point of Sale (POS)** (In Development)
    A modern POS system for hybrid commerce.